JujareVinayak/Medicine/README.md

 Assignment

 # Tech Stack Used:
-1. 100 % Kotlin
+1. 100 % Kotlin.
-2. MVVM Clean Artitechture
+2. MVVM Clean Architecture.
-3. Retrofit for the network calls
+3. Retrofit for the network calls.
 4. Room db for offline storage.
-5. Kotlin Coroutine for async tasks
+5. Kotlin Coroutine for async tasks.
 6. Dagger Hilt for dependency injection.
 7. Navigation Component for screen navigation.
 8. View Binding and Nav Safe args to avoid type casting crashes.